 Steven W. Kauffman, Marketing Specialist, or Christian D. Nissen, Regional Director, Southeast Marketing Field Office, Marketing Order and Agreement Division, Specialty Crops Program, AMS, USDA; Telephone: (863) 324-3775, Fax: (863) 291-8614, or Email: Steven.Kauffman@ams.usda.gov or Christian.Nissen@ams.usda.gov.

-This proposed rule is issued pursuant to Public Law 107-171, the Farm Security and Rural Investment Act of 2002 (Act).
-The Standards regulate the quality and handling of domestic and imported peanuts marketed in the United States.
+This final rule is issued pursuant to Public Law 107-171, the Farm Security and Rural Investment Act of 2002 (Act).
+The minimum quality and handling standards for domestic and imported peanuts marketed in the United States (Standards) regulate the quality and handling of domestic and imported peanuts marketed in the United States.

 Executive Orders 12866, 13563 and 13771